Kunrei-shiki: Usage

-Despite its official recognition, the Japanese commonly choose between Nihon-shiki, Kunrei-shiki and Hepburn systems for any given situation.
+Despite its official recognition, the Japanese commonly choose between hepburn, hepburn and Hepburn systems for any given situation.
 However, the Japanese government generally uses Hepburn, especially for passports, road signage, and train signage.
 Most Western publications, as well, and all English-language newspapers use some form of Hepburn.

-J. Marshall Unger, the author of Literacy and Script Reform in Occupation Japan: Reading between the Lines, said that the Hepburn supporters "understandably" believed that the Kunrei-shiki "compromise" was not fair because of the presence of the "un-English-looking spellings" that the Modified Hepburn supporters had opposed.
+J. Marshall Unger, the author of Literacy and Script Reform in Occupation Japan: Reading between the Lines, said that the Hepburn supporters "understandably" believed that the hepburn "compromise" was not fair because of the presence of the "un-English-looking spellings" that the Modified Hepburn supporters had opposed.
 Andrew Horvat, the author of Japanese Beyond Words: How to Walk and Talk Like a Native Speaker, argued that "by forcing non-native speakers of Japanese with no intentions of learning the language to abide by a system intended for those who have some command of Japanese, the government gave the impression of intolerant language management that would have dire consequences later on."
 Because Kunrei-shiki is based on Japanese phonology rather than the actual phonetic realization, it can cause non-native speakers to pronounce words incorrectly.
 John Hinds, the author of Japanese: Descriptive Grammar, describes that as "a major disadvantage."

 Additional complications appear with newer kana combinations such as ティーム (チーム) team.
 In Hepburn, they would be distinguished as different sounds and represented as tīmu and chīmu respectively.
 That gives better indications of the English pronunciations.
 For some Japanese-speakers, however, the sounds ティ "ti" and チ "chi" are the same phoneme; both are represented in Kunrei-shiki as tîmu.
 Such complications may be confusing to those who do not know Japanese phonology well.
-Use of an apostrophe (t'îmu), sometimes seen in Wāpuro rōmaji, may be a possible solution.
+Use of an apostrophe (t'îmu), sometimes seen in hepburn, may be a possible solution.

-Today, the main users of Kunrei-shiki are native speakers of Japanese, especially within Japan, and linguists studying Japanese.
-The main advantage of Kunrei-shiki is that it is better able to illustrate Japanese grammar, as Hepburn gives the impression of certain conjugations being irregular (see table, right).
+Today, the main users of hepburn are native speakers of Japanese, especially within Japan, and linguists studying Japanese.
+The main advantage of hepburn is that it is better able to illustrate Japanese grammar, as Hepburn gives the impression of certain conjugations being irregular (see table, right).
 The most serious problem of Hepburn in this context is that it may change the stem of a verb, which is not reflected in the underlying morphology of the language.
 One notable introductory textbook for English-speakers, Eleanor Jorden's Japanese: The Spoken Language, uses her JSL romanization, a system strongly influenced by Kunrei-shiki in its adherence to Japanese phonology, but it is adapted to teaching proper pronunciation of Japanese phonemes.